bcronje/docs/docs/support/troubleshooting.md

 7. Check network traffic isn't forced through a SOCKS proxy, which is currently unsupported

-8. Check local anti-virus software is not interfering with Enclave
+8. Check local anti-virus software is not interfering with Enclave by temporarily disabling it

 ## Peer-to-peer traffic not flowing

+If Enclave appears to be connected to our SaaS services and other peers, but you can't get network traffic to cross the tunnel, please work through the following checklist to identify the problem.

 1. Check the Enclave network adapter is online using `ipconfig /all`.